Test Dates for Spring 2020

 Testing will take place October 14th- October 25th at 9:00am or 1:00pm.

 After submitting your application, you will receive a link to sign up

 The comprehensive examination is a summative evaluation to the eight core content areas of counseling.
 It is an essential benchmark to the preparation and readiness of students to graduate with an advanced degree in Counseling.
-Beginning with the Spring 2010 semester, the Counseling program at CMU now requires students to complete the Counselor Preparation Comprehensive Examination (CPCE) published by the Center for Credentialing and Education, a corporate affiliate of the National Board of Certified Counselors.
+The Counseling program at CMU requires students to complete the Counselor Preparation Comprehensive Examination (CPCE) published by the Center for Credentialing and Education, a corporate affiliate of the National Board of Certified Counselors.
 It is a multiple choice examination to assess student comprehension in the eight content areas as approved by the by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).

 These content areas are: